Robert W. Thurston

-His blog is Not Your Party Line Historian.

 Biography

 Born in Washington, D.C., Thurston graduated from high school outside of Cleveland and received his undergraduate education at Northwestern University, studying Russian to complement his history degree.
 He went on to earn a doctorate in modern Russian history from the University of Michigan.
 He spent two separate years doing research in the Soviet Union/Russia and eventually moved to Oxford, Ohio, where he taught history at Miami University for 25 years until his retirement in 2015.

-In 2012, Thurston cofounded the Oxford Coffee Company in Oxford, Ohio.
+In 2012, Thurston co-founded the Oxford Coffee Company, a roastery, in Oxford, Ohio.